rectalogic/librawmedia/README.md

 librawmedia is currently a work in progress and incomplete.
 It's main purpose is for use with [RenderMix](https://github.com/rectalogic/rendermix)

-Currently working with ffmpeg as of commit 9586db6
+Currently working with FFmpeg as of commit 9586db6

+## Building

+Building librawmedia requires cmake.
+Use `rake gem:install` to build and install the gem.
+If FFmpeg is installed in a non-standard location, set `PKG_CONFIG_PATH`:

+    PKG_CONFIG_PATH=<ffmpeg-install-dir>/lib/pkgconfig rake gem:install

 ## License